-- Selecting a URL.
+Selecting a URL.

-- Searching for a specific phrase or word you want to find.
+Searching for a specific phrase or word you want to find.

-- Navigating through a live preview of your site with our visual editor.
+Navigating through a live preview of your site with our visual editor.

 You can click the translation you want to edit, make the changes, and then save them.
 All changes are updated automatically on your CMS.

 You can also find a professional translator through Weglot.
-Simply pick which content you want to be translated/reviewed by a professional, then the job is sent to a qualified translator.
+Simply pick which content you want to be translated/reviewed by a professional, and then the job is sent to a qualified translator.

-Weglot optimizes your website for SEO
+Weglot Optimizes Your Website for SEO

-Gaming the algorithms of search engines is a never-ending process.
-And when you start accounting for language translation in your SEO, it can seem nearly impossible.
-But when Weglot translates your CMS, it also helps with your new site’s multilingual SEO.
+When Weglot translates your CMS, it also helps with your new site’s multilingual SEO.
 This helps your site rank for the right audience regardless of the search engine.

 Weglot helps with SEO by:

-- Automatically translating all of your on-page SEO elements, such as your alt tags and metadata.
+Automatically translating all of your on-page SEO elements, such as your alt tags and metadata.

-- Adding code to your translated site that tells Google you have a translated site available (hreflang tags).
+Adding code to your translated site that tells Google you have a translated site available (hreflang tags).

 While Google is a great machine translation service that provides accurate translations, it doesn’t give websites an easy way to translate their content.
-With Weglot, you get: